Microgaming Quickfire Jackpots: Progressive Networks, Top Slots & Biggest Wins

 Quickfire began life in 2010 as a lightweight integration layer that allowed third-party casinos to launch Microgaming titles in weeks rather than months.
 Fifteen years later, it powers thousands of releases from independent studios and is the backbone of Games Global’s progressive networks.
-This timeline explains how the platform grew, pivoted to HTML5, and ultimately became the crown jewel acquired by Games Global in 2022.
+This timeline explains how the platform grew, pivoted to HTML5, and ultimately became the crown jewel that Games Global acquired in 2022.

 Below is a timeline of Quickfire and Microgaming milestones.